Serving the Construction Needs of the Northwest Since 1923

 1998

 JH Kelly acquires Longview-based Busack Electric and LK Comstock’s Longview-based electrical operations.
-In doing so, JH Kelly begins providing owner direct electrical construction services to the Weyerhaeuser, NORPAC and Longview Fibre paper mills.
+In doing so, JH Kelly begins providing owner-direct electrical construction services to the Weyerhaeuser, NORPAC, and Longview Fibre paper mills.

 1999